 Our first stop in South Tyrol brought us to a breath-taking spot at an altitude of over 1,200m: The South Tyrolean Nature Resort.

 This property is an ideal destination for any time of year and is without doubt one of the most family-friendly places we have ever stayed at.
 My kids fell in love with the wood workshop, the art studio, the indoor mudroom, the play barn and large outdoor space.
 Most of all they love the unbelievable waterpark with its own 100 m waterslide.
-What I really loved was that the afternoons from 4 – 6 p.m. were strictly reserved for family time (without supervised child care) and the resort organised activities for families like baking bread together or going on treasure hunts.
+What I really love is how the resort reserves afternoons from 4–6 p.m. strictly for family time—no supervised childcare!
+Instead, they organize activities like baking bread together or going on treasure hunts, creating the sweetest moments for parents and kids.

 The next place we discovered was located very close to Bolzano, where endless vineyards meet the imposing outline of the Dolomites to form a beautiful, unique landscape.